25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

      console.log(Object.getPrototypeOf(obj)); // { dna: 0.18536405128609768 }
      ```

    - We can add a property to the object using Object Define property.
-Using this method we can add setters, getters and other advanced options.
+Using this method we can add setters, getters and other advanced options

      ```javascript
      const obj = Object.create({});